 As I’ve said over and over on the pages of this blog, once you abandon the foundation of Genesis, everything else in the Bible is up for debate.
 I am never happy when I am proved right, but it continues to happen with monotonous regularity.
 The latest example comes from a formerly conservative, orthodox university.
 Wheaton College is no friend of creation science and, apparently of Biblical orthodoxy.
 This new book was written by one of their professors, John Walton, along with Walton’s son.
 Walton is well known in creation science circles as a well-known follower of the BioLogos movement.
-He’s spoken for BioLogos and written for them and, among other heresies, that Adam and Eve were non-literal.
+He’s spoken for BioLogos and written for them, as well as publishing numerous books on origins, including coauthoring a textbook on origins that claimed Adam and Eve were non-literal but rather archetypal.

 I should note before going any further that the book has not been released yet as of this writing, but will be out shortly.
 The information I am getting about the book is from what the press releases and public statements by Walton and son are telling me, as well as reviews by people who have received review copies.
 Entitled The Lost World of the Torah, the book attempts to explore the “genre of Torah in relationship to what we learn from the ancient Near East.”
 According to a press release from the Waltons.
 This particular press release is incredibly revealing, given it came out in response to a blog that got a lot of social media traction and essentially accused the Waltons of surrendering to the homosexual lobby and giving up the commands of the Torah regarding marriage and homosexuality.
 In response, the Waltons issued the aforementioned statement.